-The Canadian Lenders Association (CLA) supports the growth of fintech companies that are in the business of lending.
-We represent and advocate for over 175 companies across Canada that participate in SMB, BNPL, consumer, home, auto, and mortgage sectors.
+The Canadian Lenders Association (CLA) supports the growth of bank and non-bank companies that are in the business of lending.
+We represent and advocate for over 250 companies across Canada that participate in SMB, BNPL, consumer, home, automotive, and mortgage sectors.

 Our members effectively and responsibly use innovative underwriting technology and business practices to address the needs of Canadians and support their ability to improve their credit rating.